-It must be pointed out, however, that 6 weeks before the deadline for submission of documents for CoP15, biennial reports were available for only 14 of 25 Asian Parties with native tortoises and/or freshwater turtles for the years 2003-2004, and only 12 of 26 for the years 2005-2006.
+It must be pointed out, however, that at the time of writing, 6 weeks before the deadline for submission of documents for CoP15, biennial reports were available for only 14 of 25 Asian Parties with native tortoises and/or freshwater turtles for the years 2003-2004, and only 12 of 26 for the years 2005-2006.
 As such, information contained in biennial reports represents valuable historical data but is available too late to be of significant assistance to evaluate this dynamic trade.